 - All while in Chinatown

-The food wasn’t bad, though.
-In fact, a warm soup on a sub-zero day hit spots I didn’t know soup could hit.
-It just wasn’t what I was expecting when I walked into the restaurant or the neighborhood.
-And it was hardly authentic.
+So it wasn’t the most authentic experience.
+However, the food was good.
+A warm soup on a sub-zero day hit spots I didn’t know soup could hit.
+It just wasn’t expecting such a blend when I walked into the restaurant or the neighborhood.

 And before we left, I saw the best sign for a bathroom ever.
 If you can decipher it, let me know.

 A former Governor’s mansion, then Continental Army Headquarters, then back to Governor’s mansion, now museum of Quebec and Montreal, Château Ramezay has been a staple of Montreal since 1705.
 My photo taking got a little sloppy because I couldn’t feel my hands at this point.
 The walk from Chinatown to here was longer and colder than I expected.
 Notice Sarah is in neither of these photos.
 She had gone inside already.
 She’s smart.